-Raised to Believe Our Worth Is Our Weight—Here’s Why That’s Holding You Back
+Raised to Believe Our Weight Is Our Worth—Here’s Why That’s Holding You Back

 As women, we’re taught from a very young age that our value is tied to our appearance.
 Little girls are praised for being “cute” or “pretty,” while boys are often praised for being “strong,” “brave,” or “smart.”